Bogons via BGP

 The traditional bogon list is manually updated as IANA allocates new blocks to RIRs, standards change, etc. The fullbogons list is automatically generated several times per day.

 The peering is conducted over a multihop eBGP peering session.
 The routers used for this peering are a collection of one-armed routers of various shapes and sizes; these serve no other purpose aside from the announcement of the bogon prefixes.
-There are currently bogon route-servers online in the United States, Canada, Europe, Asia and Africa.
+There are currently bogon route-servers online in the United States and Europe.
 We strongly recommend that you peer with at least 2 separate route-servers for redundancy, and will set up sessions this way by default.

 The bogon prefixes are announced unaggregated, while fullbogon prefixes are announced aggregated.
 The ASN used by the bogon route-servers is 65333, and the fullbogon route-servers use 65332.
 Private ASNs are used to ensure that leakage is easily detected and prevented.
 Each prefix is tagged with a community to more readily enable filtering.
 The bogon route-servers use the community 65333:888, while the fullbogon route-servers use 65332:888.
 Peering sessions include the use of a password.
 The bogon and fullbogon route-servers accept no prefixes from their peers.

 So how does one use the community 65333:888 or 65332:888 prefixes to generate a bogon filter?
 There are myriad methods, of course.
 One possible method is to use a route-map and a route with a next-hop of the null0 (Cisco) interface.
 We have collected examples below from our own experience and from several helpful contributors, which you may view by following the links below.

 If none of these methods will work for you then please contact us for assistance.
 We are also eager to hear your suggestions on other filtering methods!